cpplain/launch-school-core-curriculum/rb100/rb100-notes.md

 ## Book: Introduction to Programming with Ruby

 - [Notes][ruby-intro-notes] for [Introduction to Programming with Ruby][ruby-intro-book]
-- Spend as much time as needed to go through this book carefully; it’s the most important part of the prep course
+- Spend as much time as needed to go through this book carefully; it's the most important part of the prep course
-- It’s vital to be comfortable reading and writing basic Ruby syntax and understanding fundamental programming constructs such as loops, variables, and conditionals
+- It's vital to be comfortable reading and writing basic Ruby syntax and understanding fundamental programming constructs such as loops, variables, and conditionals
 - Push code for exercises to a GitHub repo

 ## Exercises: Ruby Basics